ansys/pyacp/doc/source/user_guide/howto/file_management.rst

     >>> workflow.get_local_acph5_file()
     PosixPath('/tmp/.../My model.acph5')

-Note that the file name is based on the model name.
+Note that the filename is based on the model name.

 Using a custom working directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~